 The EB5 VISA is a faster way to earn the right to work in the US than an H1 Visa.
 Please click here to see a flow chart timetable of receiving an EB5 Visa versus an H1 Visa.

-Through its associated Regional Center relationships, A List Partners Management, LLC provides many opportunities for you to invest in viable real estate projects that met the necessary requirements for obtaining your EB-5 Visa.
+Through its associated Regional Center relationships, A List Partners International, LLC provides many opportunities for you to invest in viable real estate projects that met the necessary requirements for obtaining your EB-5 Visa.
 Many of these projects are located within the boundaries of designated TEAs, lowering your minimum needed investment capital.